 If you already have a degree you may be able to enter nursing, midwifery or allied health professions more quickly through a postgraduate degree route.
 These degrees, sometimes only two years in length, are normally either Diploma or full Masters programmes.
 In certain professions these routes are very common.
-For example, around 40% of occupational therapists qualify through this route.

 Students with children can claim a £1,000 Child Dependants Allowance from the NHS Business Services Authority as well as money through the mainstream student funding system to help support childcare costs.